 The cocoa commodity agro-tourism development strategy is in quadrant I or a strategy made by using all strengths to take advantage of opportunities, namely aggressive strategies.
 Aggressive strategy based on internal strength factors and opportunity factors which are external factors with alternative strategies: increasing farmers' independence through coaching and counseling, developing partnerships in agro-tourism activities to add value-added production of cocoa commodities.

-Rangkuti, Freddy.
-Business Plan Techniques for Making Business Planning and Case Analysis.
+Rangkuti, F. Business Plan Techniques for Making Business Planning and Case Analysis.
 PT.
 Gramedia Pustaka Utama, 2005.